puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 HubSpot embraces a clear and succinct mission statement which helps to keep everyone on the same page: transform how organizations attract, engage and delight their customers by **making the world inbound**.
 In doing so, they set a clear vision that allows everyone in the organization make decisions and track success against the same goal.

 If there's ever a question about how to approach a problem, the answer is simply **solve for the customer** in a way that will both delight them and lead to their success.
 If that's not enough, try both and measure the results.
-Debates should be won by better data, not bigger job titles.
+Debates are won by better data, not bigger job titles.

+##Transparency

+> Today power is gained by **sharing knowledge** not hoarding it.

+HubSpot believes that hiding information from its employees serves no real purpose other than to give them **less context** in which to make important decisions.
+Being unrelentingly transparent **supports smarter behavior and better decisions**.
+Everything from full company financial (excluding individual compensation of course) and burn-rate to board and management meeting slide decks is openly accessible and aggressively updated on the company wiki.

+**Strategic** topics are openly discussed with a strict **no door** policy when it comes to accessibility of people in the company.
+In an attempt to circumvent needless politics, most of the organization undergoes a quarterly **seating hack** where office assignments are shuffled semi-randomly.
+This enforces a mindset of openness and flexibility in the most physical of ways.

+##HEART

+HubSpot touts themselves as **unreasonably picky** about their hires -- with a culture of **autonomy** and **transparency**, they can't afford not to be.
+Quality of staff enables trust that employees don't need elaborate policies and procedures and will instead simply **use good judgment** on just about everything.

+> Cheat sheet on good judgment: **customer > company > self**

+In the end, **results** are all that matters.
+Not hours worked, where the work was done, or how much vacation was taken.
+Ensuring that people will exercise good judgment and can be trusted to produce is what most of the hiring process is devoted to.
+HubSpot has defined five key attributes that it values in people above all else:

+- **H**umble: Self-aware and respectful.
+- **E**ffective: Gets stuff done, measurably moves the needle, immeasurably adds value.
+- **A**daptable: Curious and constantly changing -- a life-long learner.
+- **R**emarkable: Worthy of being remarked upon; has a super-power that makes them stand out in some way.
+- **T**ransparent: Open and honest with others and with themselves.

+> We don't just believe in these values. **We bet on them.** We recruit, reward and release people based on these values.

+> Compromising on culture is mortgaging the future.
+It's reasonable to want to hire for skills and experience when the need for help is painfully acute.
+It's reasonable.
+But, it's also wrong.
+The interest rate on culture debt is crushingly high.

+Similar to Netflix, HubSpot sees themselves as a sports team who hires and cuts to ensure they have stars in ever position.
+Every new hire should elevate the group and raise the average, not just be another body to delegate work to that you don't have time for.

+##Investing in Individual Market Value

+> With great people comes great responsibility.

+Employees should be as successful as their company and the company should be as proud of the **people** they build as they are of the **product**.
+To that end, HubSpot invests heavily in personal growth by holding frequent informational sessions lead by industry experts and free books and other educational resources.
+Alumni are honored and regular meetup events are held where startup pitches are reviewed, advice given and general camaraderie is shared.